-How Democracy Shapes State-Building: Elections and Armed Groups in Africa
+How Democracy Shapes State-Building: Elections and Government-Armed Group Relations in Africa

 How do multi-party elections shape the state’s control over violence?
 The conventional wisdom is that incumbents face strong incentives to collude with armed actors in order to secure victory at the polls with violence and intimidation.
 In doing so, governments actively undermine their control over the means of violence.
 While these studies have yielded important insights, they overlook a wide range of other ties that elected governments cultivate with armed groups.
 In some instances, governments openly collude with armed actors, publicly providing them with money and weapons, while they do so covertly in others.
 In other times and places, government tolerate armed groups, neither supporting nor trying to rein them in.
 Still elsewhere, government officials violently crack down with wide-scale repression.
 What explains government strategies toward armed groups?
 Under what conditions do elected governments tolerate, repress, or collude (overtly and covertly) with these actors?
 Studying different relations between elected governments and armed groups promises to advance our understanding of how democracy influences the state’s control over violence.